russell-parrott/reet/README.md

 ## Design Principles

-Refusal Logic is based on the principle that trust in AI cannot be declared — it must be a system condition that is designed, tested, and proven in operation.
+Structural Governance Standard for A is based on the principle that trust in AI cannot be declared — it must be a system condition that is designed, tested, and proven in operation.
 Each safeguard is mapped to a structural question, verified through an operational test, and anchored to an audit trail capable of withstanding cross-jurisdictional challenges.

 ## Provenance

-Refusal Logic was originated and published by **Russell Parrott** in 2025.
+Structural Governance Standard for A was originated and published by **Russell Parrott** in 2025.
 This repository constitutes the authoritative public record of the doctrine, including its definitions, test methods, and canonical schemas.

 DOI: [![DOI](https://zenodo.org/badge/1038390482.svg)](https://doi.org/10.5281/zenodo.16880174)